Goerik/LANPP/README.md

 Install actions are semi-automated for better control.

-All scripts run from root user (or via su/sudo) on CLEAN system.
+All scripts MUST be run from root user (or via su/sudo) on CLEAN system.

 Install instructions:
 ------